flukejones/DIYDoom/tutorial/README.md

 It is amazing how much impact on performance that optimization is, I did some testing with E1M1 and playing being in spawn area.
  * Without ``` if (R_CheckBBox (bsp->bbox[side^1])) ``` all the sub-sectors gets traversed 477 sub-sectors.
  * With the change, only 32 sub-sector traversed!
-You only traversed 6% of the BSP tree!

 ## Source code
 [Source code](../src)